 Marygate, Holy Island, TD15 2SJ (01289 389311)

-A great traditional pub with olde-world charm, which has a dedicated dining room and waiter service, and usually has a variety of fish and local produce on their a la carte menu.
-They also offer good local beers as well as producing Holy Island Gin, well worth a tipple.
+A traditional pub with olde-world charm, which has a dedicated dining room and a beer garden to the back.
+Food options include a variety of fish and local produce on their a la carte menu.
+They also offer local beers, as well as Holy Island Gin, which is made onsite.

 Manor House Hotel